wciesialka/yt-playlist-sync/README.md

 ### Installation

-Copy the directory to your machine, and run `pip install -U .` in the newly created directory.
+This project is available on [PyPI](https://pypi.org/project/yt-playlist-sync/).
+You can install it using `pip install --user yt-playlist-sync`.
+Additionally, you can install the project by cloning it to your machine and running `pip install --user .`.

 ## Usage